 Spousal Support Lawyer

 What used to be called “alimony” is now referred to as “spousal support”.
-In Louisiana, there are two kinds of spousal support at issue–“interim spousal support” and “final periodic spousal support”.
+In Louisiana, there are two kinds of support at issue–“interim spousal support” and “final periodic spousal support”.

 Interim spousal support is the support that may be owed during a separation, while a divorce is pending.
 Unlike final spousal support, as will be addressed below, fault isn’t an issue.
-The purpose of interim support is to maintain the status quo between the parties.
+The purpose is to maintain the status quo between the parties.
 It typically terminates at the judgment of divorce, but under certain circumstances, it can be extended beyond that date.

 We can assist you with these issues.
 We can help you determine whether you have a claim, or an obligation, and what to do about it.